Consistency and Interpretation of the LHC (Di-)Di-Jet Excesses: (Di-)Di-Jets

 As outlined in the introduction, the preferred value for the di-jet invariant mass of ATLAS and CMS analyses strongly suggest that both signals are due to the same particle $X$, i.e.~that $pp\!\to\!
 X\to jj$ and $pp\!\to\!
 Y\!\to\!
 XX\!\to\! (jj)(jj)$ account for the di-jet and the di-di-jet excess, respectively (see Fig.~\ref{fig:Feynman}).
 In this section we consider this setup within a simplified model with a vector boson $Y$ decaying into two vector bosons $X$.\footnote{In the next section we will consider models that could provide a common explanation of the (di-)di-jet excesses.
 There we will also consider a model with scalars.
 We did not explicitly simulate this setup, however the differences compared to the case with gauge bosons is expected to be small as the decay kinematics are very similar.} We will assume that the vectors have a $Y-X-X$ coupling, depending on the momenta in the same way as the SM $Z-W-W$ coupling, with $m_Y>m_X$ and Br$[Y\to XX]=$100\%.
 In addition to this triple gauge boson interaction, only $X$ and $Y$ couplings to SM quarks, which we assume to be flavour universal, are relevant.

-First of all, we fix $900 \,{\rm GeV} \lessapprox m_{X}\lessapprox1050{\rm GeV}$ from the invariant mass preferred by the di-jet analysis of ATLAS~\cite{ATLAS:2018qto} which is based on 29.3\,fb$^{-1}$ integrated luminosity at 13\,TeV.
-Note that this significantly reduces the LEE with respect to the di-jet invariant mass.
+First of all, we fix $900 \,{\rm GeV} \lessapprox m_{X}\lessapprox1050{\rm GeV}$ from the invariant mass preferred by the di-jet analysis of ATLAS~\cite{ATLAS:2018qto} which is based on 29.3\,fb$^{-1}$ integrated luminosity at 13\,TeV.\footnote{See e.g.~Refs.~\cite{Han:2009ya,Gogoladze:2010xd,Giudice:2011ak} for theory accounts of (di-)di-jet searches.} Note that we do not include the significance of the ATLAS measurement in our fit but rather use it to confine ourselves to this range, which reduces the LEE with respect to the di-jet invariant mass.
 We then employ $m_{X}=950$\,GeV, which corresponds to the best value obtained in the non-resonant analysis by CMS.
 As such, we move on to the di-di-jet mass $m_Y$ for which the CMS search for pairs of jets was performed with 139\,fb$^{-1}$ integrated luminosity at 13\,TeV center of mass energy~\cite{CMS:2022usq}.
-In this analysis, four high transverse momentum jets are selected, including both the cases of resonant $pp\!\to\!
+In this analysis, {CMS selected} four high transverse momentum jets, including both the cases of resonant $pp\!\to\!
 Y\!\to\!
 XX\!\to\!
 4j$ and non-resonant $pp\!\to\!
 XX\!\to\! (jj)(jj)$ production.
 The observable

 is defined, where $m_1$ and $m_2$ are the di-jet invariant masses and $m_{4j}$ is the invariant mass of the four-jet system.
 The search is then performed in bins of $\alpha$, and in the non-resonant case an excess at $m_Y\approx8.5\,$TeV with a local (global) significance of 3.9\,$\sigma$ (1.6\,$\sigma$) is reported.
 However, also a resonant-like excess in the four-jet invariant mass spectrum around 3-4\,TeV, i.e.~for $\alpha=0.27, 0.29, 0.31$ with $m_X\approx 950\,$GeV, is visible.
 The cross-section of this four-jet excess can naively be estimated to be of the order of $O$(fb).